Adult Education Budget

 In total, 90% of respondents agreed with the AEB’s main priorities, while 82% agreed with the AEB Strategy’s approach to commissioning.
 The responses fed into the creation of our updated Adult Education Budget Strategy.
 You can view the final strategy above and read the outcome report and responses to the consultation.

 From October 2020, we have started to procure adult skills and training providers as we take responsibility for the region’s Adult Education Budget.
-To find out about procurement opportunities, contact us.
+The window for training providers to apply is now open.
+Find out more information about the invitation to participate and apply by 27 November.

 AEB supplier information event